khalid-el-masnaoui/Performance-Observability-Profiling-Pipeline/README.md

 - Instrumented PHP application with Prometheus metrics
 - Slow endpoints are automatically detected
 - Redis-backed SPX trigger for automatic profiling of slow routes
+- Flamegraphs are stored, visualized and browsing via `/flamegraphs`
+- Alerts are sent to Slack when performance degrades